HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="page_weight_distribution.sql"
 ) }}

-The distribution of page weight in each platform's percentiles is substantial, probably related to the difference in user content across different web pages, the amount of images used, plugins, etc. The smallest pages delivered per platform come from Drupal, which only sends 595 KB for their 10th percentile of visits.
+The distribution of page weight in each platform's percentiles is substantial, probably related to the difference in user content across different web pages, the number of images used, plugins, etc. The smallest pages delivered per platform come from Drupal, which only sends 595 KB for their 10th percentile of visits.
 The largest pages come from Squarespace, with ~9.6 MB delivered for their 90th percentile of visits.

 ### Page Weight Breakdown